What is Anti-Social behaviour (ASB)?

 Anti-social Behaviour is defined as: ‘Conduct that has caused, or is likely to cause, harassment, alarm or distress to any person’.

-ASB can cause fear and anxiety, and degrade the quality of life for individuals, neighborhoods, or even whole communities.
+ASB can cause fear and anxiety, and degrade the quality of life for individuals, neighbourhoods, or even whole communities.
 Anti-social behaviour can erode people’s sense of attachment to where they live, encouraging conditions where crime becomes easier to commit.
 Low-level bad behaviour is linked to crime – low-level problems can get worse if not dealt with.

 What is and what isn’t anti-social behaviour is not always easy to pinpoint.
 People’s judgments differs about what is acceptable, and a person causing offence may not be aware of it.
 We generally advise people experiencing low-level problems to first try to talk about the problem with the person causing offence.
 The City Council’s Safer Communities section offers a neighbourhood resolution option – see below.